 Today we’re sharing our favorite vegetable juice recipe for you to try.
 But first, let’s examine the benefits.

 Did you know that the average person should consume two cups of fresh vegetable juice every day?
-I know what you’re thinking: that sounds like a lot.
-Even if you can only manage one cup of juice a day (or every other day), it’s worth it.
+I know what you’re thinking: that sounds like a lot, but it’s a ton easier than trying to EAT the recommended servings of vegetables in a day.
+Plus this way you’re getting your veggies fresh and raw, without all the indigestible fiber taxing your digestive system.
 Some of the health benefits of drinking green vegetable juice include:

 Lowers Risk of Chronic Disease